Newsletter Subscribe

 Red Curry Paste, Coconut cream, Lemongrass stalks, Green beans, Onions, Garlic, Chicken breast, Thai Basil leaves, Kaffir Lime leaves, Red Chili.

-Wash the green beans and remove their stems.
+Wash the green beans and trim the stems.
 Slice the onions and garlic cloves.
 Rinse and clean the chicken.
-Squeeze the juice of two limes and set aside.
+Squeeze the juice of two limes and set it aside.
 Cut the chicken breasts into cubes.
-Add it to a pot with cooking oil and sauté for 6 minutes, until it is caramelized and golden.
+In a pot, heat some cooking oil and add the chicken cubes.
+Sauté for 6 minutes, or until the chicken is caramelized and golden brown.

-Add the Thai Red curry paste with the caramelized onions and garlic.
-Mix the paste with the aromatics, and it will release the natural oils from the paste.
+Add the Thai red curry paste to the caramelized onions and garlic.
+Mix the paste with the aromatics to release its natural oils.

-Pour in half of the coconut cream and simmer for 2 minutes at high heat.
-This step ensures that the coconut cream separates, releasing the coconut oil, which will add a lovely fragrance and flavour to the red curry.
+Pour in half of the coconut cream and simmer over high heat for 2 minutes.
+This step helps the coconut cream separate, releasing fragrant coconut oil that enhances the flavor of the red curry.

-Add the remaining half of the coconut cream to the pot.
-Add in the lime juice at this point.
-Also, add kefir lime leaves and lemongrass.
-The smell of these two ingredients will immediately fill the kitchen with a delicious citrus smell.
-Add the green beans and the red chili at this point too.
-Adjust the temperature to medium-low and simmer the Thai red curry for twenty minutes with the lid closed.
+Add the remaining half of the coconut cream to the pot, along with the lime juice.
+At this stage, also include the kefir lime leaves and lemongrass.
+The aroma of these two ingredients will immediately fill the kitchen with a delicious citrus scent.
+Next, add the green beans and the red chili.
+Adjust the heat to medium-low and simmer the Thai red curry with the lid on for 20 minutes.
+It is important not to add all the ingredients at once; the chicken takes longer to cook and soften than the green beans and red chili.
+If you add everything simultaneously, the green beans will become too soft.

-You can remove the kefir lime leaves after the curry has simmered.
-The kefir lime leaves add a fragrant smell to the dish.
-After the red curry is fully cooked, the scent will be infused into the creamy coconut gravy.
+You can remove the kaffir lime leaves after the curry has simmered, as they add a fragrant aroma to the dish.
+Once the red curry is fully cooked, its aroma will infuse the creamy coconut gravy.
 Serve the Thai red curry with Thai jasmine rice.

 You can also make a vegetarian version of this dish and swap out the chicken for tofu.
 There are different ways to make Thai red curry.
 Some people choose to fry the Thai red curry paste before adding the coconut cream, while others thicken the coconut milk before adding the paste.
 Adding extra herbs, such as coriander or cumin, will intensify the flavour.
 Adding vegetables like zucchini, bamboo shoots, or eggplants can also be added to the Thai red curry.

-Serve with Jasmine rice, Fresh Lettuce, Slices of Lime, and Thai basil leaves on an herb-style plate.
+Serve the Thai red curry with Jasmine rice, Fresh Lettuce, Slices of Lime, and Thai basil leaves on an herb-style plate.
 Crunchy Thai Spring rolls are a great option to serve alongside the Red Curry.

 Store the Thai red curry in an airtight container in the refrigerator for 2 to 4 days.
 Reheat the Thai Red curry in a pot or the microwave.
 You can also freeze the Thai red curry for up to 3 months.